Franck242/2048-Project/README.md

 # 2048-Project
-Version 2D sans interphace graphique du jeux 2048 en C++
+Version 2D of the 2048 game in C++